elisefeld/ethics_fall2025/_pages/about.md

   - /about.html
 ---

-This page is meant for you to showcase your case study, podcasts, and blog posts reflecting on our readings.
-You will need to update the content in each section and submit your site to Moodle (see calendar).
-Once all sections are updated, revise this paragraph so it summarizes the purpose of your site for new visitors.
-This can include how to navigate it, what each section contains, and what someone should understand about your work just by reading this introduction.
+Welcome!
+On this site I'll be sharing academic projects about ethics in computer science including blog posts, podcasts, and a case study.

 About Me
 ---
 My name is Elise Hachfeld.
-I’m a [Computer Science] student in the [Mathematics, Statistics, and Computer Science Department](https://wp.stolaf.edu/mscs/) at St. Olaf College.
-I'm earning my [B.S] in [majors].
-You can also talk about internships you've had [if applicable]
+I’m a student in the [Mathematics, Statistics, and Computer Science Department](https://wp.stolaf.edu/mscs/) at St. Olaf College.
+I'm earning my B.S in Bioinformatics with concentrations in Neuroscience and Statistics and Data Science.

 Research
 ---
-What topics are you currently interested in researching, or have already done in your major studies.
-What topics are you interested in learning about regarding ethics.
+I have been involved in several projects that integrate biology, computer science and data science on the St. Olaf campus.
+These include developing a image processing workflow for detecting lipid droplets in Tetrahymena thermophila cells and streamlining a simulation model on altruism in animal populations.
+Currently, I am working on methods of analyzing whole genome sequencing data.
+My research interests also include data privacy in human genomics and the impact of misinformation on social media.

 Personal Life
 ---
-Update to give a little background on you and your interests.
+Outside of academics, I love growing native Minnesota plants, researching Eastern European genealogy, watching movies, and spending time with my two cats.

 For more info on editing this page: configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/), the [growing wiki](https://github.com/academicpages/academicpages.github.io/wiki), and you can always [ask a question on GitHub](https://github.com/academicpages/academicpages.github.io/discussions).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.